MysteryPancake/Houdini-Fun/README.md

 vector dir = v@opinput1_P - v@P;
 ```

-**UPDATE:** The spring solver in [MOPs](https://www.motionoperators.com/) uses Hooke's law.
+**UPDATE:** The spring solver in [MOPs](https://www.motionoperators.com/) uses a similar formula based on Hooke's law.
 <br>
-This is more physically accurate, but I don't know how to make it substep independent.
+Their formula includes mass, but it behaves differently depending on the substeps.

 ```js
 float mass = 1.0;